 We will pay your GDL and LPC fees and provide you with a maintenance grant.
 We currently pay a maintenance grant for the LPC of £7,000 for study within London.

-Running during the Easter and summer vacation, our two-week trainee recruitment placement scheme (TRPS) gives you a practical insight into our practice and a taste of life as a trainee at Ince.
-We welcome a maximum of five people on the TRPS at any one time so that we can give you all the attention and support you need.
-Sitting with a partner and with an experienced trainee assigned as your 'minder', you'll work on real cases – which may involve attending court and hearings, meeting clients, drafting correspondence and doing legal research.
+Running during the Easter vacation, our two-week vacation scheme gives you a practical insight into our practice and a taste of life as a trainee at Ince.
+We welcome a maximum of approximately five people on the Vacation Scheme at any one time so that we can give you all the attention and support you need.
+Sitting with a partner and with an experienced trainee assigned as your 'mentor', you'll work on real cases – which may involve attending court and hearings, meeting clients, drafting correspondence and doing legal research.